M-arcus/cloudron-docs/docs/documentation/developer/architecture.md

 ## Cloudron Manifest

-Each app provides a `CloudronManifest.json` that specifies information required for the `Cloudron Store` and for the installation of the image in the Cloudron.
+Each app provides a `CloudronManifest.json` that specifies information required for the `Cloudron App Store` and for the installation of the image in the Cloudron.

 Information required for container installation includes: